ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Forms are easily available on the Income Tax site.

-Q- Can income tax return be filed, manually?
+Q- Can income tax returns be filed manually?

 Q- What are the consequences of not filing tax returns?

-Taxpayers may get a notice from Income Tax Department for not filing Income Tax Return.
+Taxpayers may get a notice from the Income Tax Department for not filing Income Tax Returns.

 CA Abhishek Soni